renzibei/fph-table/README.md

 memory and cache size.
 The memory size for this extra hot memory space will be slightly larger than `c * n` bits.

+For the fph meta hash table `fph::MetaFphSet` and `fph::MetaFphMap`, additional space is needed for the metadata.
+In the current codes, we use 1 byte metadata for each element, 1 bit for position marker and 7 bits for part of the hash.
+We can also choose 4 bits metadata for each element, but it turns out that the extra instructions needed for the 4-bits do not deserve the cache space they save in our tests.

 More extra space is required for hash table expansion and reconstruction.
-In order to optimize the memory allocation time, we did not actively release these spaces, but these additional spaces can be released.
+In order to optimize the memory allocation time, we did not actively release all of these spaces, but these additional spaces can be released.